Documentary Biography Series

 In 1654, a young French woman named Marie d'Orgueil crossed the Atlantic Ocean to begin a new life in New France.
 She told colonial officials she was 16 years old.
 She was actually 20.

 Marie Lorgueil was not famous.
 She held no office and wrote no books.
 But her fully documented life reveals truths about women's agency, colonial survival, and human resilience that speak across four centuries.
+And her children and grandchildren would carry her strategic intelligence into colonial courtrooms for generations.

-Marie's Life at a Glance
+Marie's Life & Legacy at a Glance

 • 1634 Born in Bordeaux, France, to Pierre d'Orgueil (shoemaker) and Marie Bruelle